WxTu/WxTu.github.io/index.md

 ## Awards
   <ul>
     <li>
-      <p> The honorary title of ``Academic New Star" in the 2023 IJCAI Youth Elite Academic Conference, 2023.07</p>
+      <p> The Honorary Title of ``Academic New Star" in the 2023 IJCAI Youth Elite Academic Conference, 2023.07</p>
     </li>
   </ul>